 LSAT writing section is administered separately at a time of your choosing.

 How Is the LSAT Scored?

 Great question!
 The total amount of questions you answered correctly is recorded as your “raw score,” and this number is then converted into a median LSAT score, AKA your “scaled score,” falling somewhere between 120 (deplorable) to 180 (perfect).
-Read the complete LSAT scoring guide to learn more about how your scores are calculated.

 Read our blogs on Logical Reasoning to learn methods of identifying common logic flaws faster and diagramming your way to success on your test date.

 Learning how the LSAT exam works will help boost your score tremendously.
 The LSAT Logic Games section presents the greatest opportunity for you to increase your LSAT score because all the logic game question types follow a specific structure.

 Each LSAT Analytical Reasoning section contains four logic games with five to seven questions per logic game.
 This means you should spend five to eight minutes per logic game.